-Besides real estate, the assets of REITs may include assets that are necessary for performing their regulated activities, such as cash and cash equivalents (including bonds issued by governments or financial institutions); shares of entities issued in regulated markets; appropriate interest in other REITs, REIT SPVs or SPVs who engage in real estate building projects; hedge agreements on FX risks associated to their real estate activities; and debt and interest repayments.
+Besides real estate, the assets of REITs may include assets that are necessary for performing their regulated activities and cash and cash equivalents (including bonds issued by governments or financial institutions), shares of entities issued in regulated markets, appropriate interest in other REITs, REIT SPVs or SPVs who engage in real estate building projects, or hedge agreements on FX risks associated to their real estate activities or debt and interest repayments.

 However, 70% of the total assets should be in the form of real estate.
 A single real estate asset or shares in other REITs should not make up more than 30% of the total assets.
 When performing this calculation, the revaluation of the real estate (recognised in line with the Hungarian Act on Accounting) should be considered as well.
-However, in the case of REITs performing under IFRS, the value of real estate already includes the revaluation regardless of whether the valuation model has been applied.
+However, in the case of REITs performing bookkeeping under IFRS, the value of real estate already includes the revaluation, regardless of the valuation model applied.